Shubhamgarg-1/Shubhamgarg/README.md

 # Shubhamgarg
-It contains my projects in python progrmming.
+It contains my projects in python programming.